thoughtram/blog/_posts/2016-01-06-taking-advantage-of-observables-in-angular2.md

   - Taking advantage of Observables in Angular 2 - Part 2
   - Cold vs Hot Observables
   - 'Exploring Rx Operators: map'
+  - Using Zones in Angular for better performance
   - Making your Angular apps fast
-  - Testing Angular Directives with Custom Matchers
 related_videos:
   - '181311615'
   - '181311609'